CESNET/Nemea/README.md

 make install
 ```

-Congratulations, the whole Nemea system should be installed right now... :-)
+Congratulations, the whole NEMEA system should be installed right now... :-)

 Quick Start Guide
 =================

-The heart of the Nemea system is a Nemea module.
-Nemea modules are building blocks - independent system processes
+The heart of the NEMEA system is a NEMEA module.
+NEMEA modules are building blocks - independent system processes
 that can be connected with each other.
 Information about every module can be found in its help:
 ````
 ./module -h
 ```

-Every Nemea module can have one or more communication interfaces (IFC) implemented in
+Every NEMEA module can have one or more communication interfaces (IFC) implemented in
 [libtrap](https://github.com/CESNET/Nemea-Framework/tree/master/libtrap).
 There are two types of IFCs: **input** and **output**.
 Numbers of module's IFCs
 can be found in its help.